openedx/docs.openedx.org/source/community/release_notes/palm/feature_roundup.rst

 ####################

 In the latest Open edX release, Palm, there have been many improvements, big and small.
-In this blog, we've done a deep dive into the new Problem Editing experience, the new ORA Grading workflows, and changes to the Discussions tool.
+In this blog, we've done a deep dive into :doc:`new_problem_editor`, the new ORA Grading workflows, and changes to the Discussions tool.
 In this post, we'll check out some of the smaller changes that the Open edX engineering teams have contributed to this release.

 .. contents::
   :local: